 Drama is designed to stimulate lasting pupil curiosity, interest and enjoyment.
 We aim to create an atmosphere where pupils wish to learn, so that they truly enjoy drama and give their very best because they are active participants.
 Additionally, studying Drama contributes to the development of core skills in reading, writing, speaking and computing.

 Pupils become familiar with a body of knowledge, principles, skills, techniques and vocabulary related to drama.
 They are exposed to a wide range of material, literary and media, which builds their appreciation of drama as a major cultural feature and part of a wider body of knowledge and skills.

 In all aspects of their work pupils are exposed to a diverse range of views from inside and outside the classroom.
-Expressed through the medium of drama, girls can discuss and explore the moral, cultural and humanitarian issues within the context of today's society.
+Expressed through the medium of drama, pupils can discuss and explore the moral, cultural and humanitarian issues within the context of today's society.
 All pupils who study Drama are expected to show respect, empathy and co-operation, along with the ability and willingness to respond to the work of others constructively and with sensitivity.

 Year 7-9 Drama

 Drama provides a feast of hands-on theatrical experiences.
 From the whole-year performance in the Autumn Term of Year 7 through to working with scripts from different periods and cultures in Year 8 and Year 9, pupils are encouraged to create and explore different genres.
 As well as scripted work, there are opportunities to explore real-life themes and situations as well as pieces of pure escapism.
 Pupils develop performance and communication skills and gain an appreciation of the significance of theatre in our society and culture.